 Clough, along with Mexican native, Sebastian Gonzalez and fellow British native, Max Davies-Gilbert initially launched in the UK in the fall of 2017.
 Their most recent launch late last year came after demand in the U.S was so strong that they simply had to give the people what they wanted.
 They partnered up with Park Avenue Liquor in New York City and debuted their 500 first-edition bottles branded exclusively with a sleek, black and gold design.
-Next up is there release in Mexico this spring, which will put their tequila on shelves in three continents in under three years.
+Next up is their release in Mexico this spring, which will put their tequila on shelves in three continents in under three years.

-‘Enemigo’ (Spanish for enemy) is a forward way to let the public know Clough and his team are challenging the standards of what tequila should be.
+The ‘Enemigo’ (Spanish for enemy) portion of Tequila Enemigo is a forward way to let the public know Clough and his team are challenging the standards of what tequila should be.
 A reminder to ditch the mixtos (agave and sugar) for a 100-percent, agave-derived spirit from Mexico’s western state of Jalisco.
 This bold move in the spirits game is a strategically savvy play that has quickly secured them awards of excellence across the board.
 Tequila Enemigo has won five International Double Gold awards, more than any other tequila brand in 2018.

 The company’s top-tier bottle of Enemigo 00 Extra Añejo has a long maturation time in American Oak barrels (never reconstituted barrels) leaving the consumer with a balanced amber spirit with notes of caramel and orange.
 Their Enemigo 89 Añejo Cristalino tequila is aged traditionally for more than a year, then put through a three-phase filtration system that purifies the spirit to create a clear and distinct flavor with hints of coconut and vanilla.